British Rail Class 320

 The British Rail Class 320 is an electric multiple unit (EMU) passenger train found on the Strathclyde rail network in Central Scotland.
 They are mainly used on the North Clyde Line and the Argyle Line, but they can also be seen on Glasgow Central to Lanark, Cathcart Circle, Paisley Canal Line and Inverclyde Line services.
-The Class 320 uses alternating current (AC) overhead electrification.
+The Class 320 uses electrification.

 Details

-The Class 320 is effectively a three-car derivative of the Class 321 units found in and around London, East Anglia and Yorkshire.
-Built in 1990 by British Rail Engineering Limited's Holgate Road carriage works, York, 22 three-car sets were ordered by SPT to replace the unrefurbished members of the Class 303 which were by then 30 years old, and all Class 311 units.
+The Class 320 is effectively a three-car derivative of the units found in and around London, East Anglia and Yorkshire.
+Built in 1990 by British Rail Engineering Limited's Holgate Road carriage works, York, 22 three-car sets were ordered by SPT to replace the unrefurbished members of the which were by then 30 years old, and all units.
 The trains were built against order numbers 31060–31062, which were issued on 6 January 1989 and completed on 31 October 1990.